Kuuuube/Circular_Area/wiki/dev_docs.md

 - Blended or biased mappings allow for β to be used to mix between mappings. β allows any float as an input.

-- β must never be 0, or the mapping will break.
+- β must never be 0.